Thiebosh/M1_S2_parallele_distribue/README.md

 **Idea :** apply parallelization principles to ftp operations

+Apply parallelization meccanisms:
+- Send tasks to thread pool with an asyncio queue (see next point)
+- Pass synchronize_directory, search_updates and any_removals asynchrones :
+    - while one is awaiting, the other (if called) can carry on
+    - sleep time does not cause unnecessary CPU load

+Keep algorithm (mainly) unchanged:
+- Only modification : call any_removals only if "the length of the files & folders to synchronize != number of path explored"
+- Synchronize executions with queue jointures at critical points :
+    - from folder creation to file transfer
+    - from file deletion to folder deletion
+- Execute tasks in their detection order (only one queue)

 **Step1 :**
 - synchronize_directory passed async :
     - it await a gather of search_updates and, under condition, any_removals coroutines.
 Problem here is that without await into coroutine, gather works synchronously